norrkin/dockerfiles/README.md

-## My dockerfiles
+## dockerfiles

-*My lovely dockerfiles used to create docker containers deployed to my Synology DS415+ nas*
+*Repo for the various dockerfiles used to create images/containers deployed to my Synology DS415+ nas*